 Screen monitoring or computer monitoring is an act of recording a user’s activities on a computer.
 The latest studies show that almost 80% of major companies in the US monitor their employees’ activities, mostly their emails, internet, blogging, and social media.

-Employers usually have software that monitors their employees’ time used in working on the project, when they are away from the computer, and the websites they usually visit.
+Employers usually have screen monitoring software that employees can use in working on the project, when they are away from the computer, and the websites they usually visit.
 Here, every time a user logs in, their username and timestamp will be registered.

-From then they can monitor the employees‘ productivity and the most frequent software they use.
-The system will also log the websites they usually visit and how often they visit it.
+From then, they can screen monitor the employees‘ productivity and the most frequent software they use.
+Screen monitoring software can also log the websites they usually visit and how often they visit it.
 Periodically, employers have the option to take screenshots of their work.

 Screen monitoring is one of the ways to ensure productivity, establish accountability, and properly track the employees’ work time.
 However, the use of this tool depends on a case-to-case basis.